Annual Awards series recognize global leaders with disabilities who are sparking change worldwide.

-The Viscardi Center is launching a call for nominations for the 2021 Henry Viscardi Achievement Awards — an international award series recognizing extraordinary leaders with disabilities.
-Recipients will be announced and honored during the 2021 fall season.
+The Viscardi Center is launching a call for nominations for the 2022 Henry Viscardi Achievement Awards — an international award series recognizing distinguished leaders with disabilities.
+Recipients will be announced and honored this coming fall.

-The 2021 Henry Viscardi Awards Selection Committee is once again co-chaired by former U.S. Senator Robert Dole and Sherwood “Woody” Goldberg, Esq., attorney, retired U.S. Army Colonel, and Emeritus Civilian Aide to the U.S. Secretary of the Army.
+The Awards Selection Committee is Chaired by Sherwood “Woody” Goldberg, Esq., Retired U.S. Army Colonel and Emeritus Civilian Aide to the U.S. Secretary of the Army, who has played a chairing leadership role since their inception.
 View the full Selection Committee list.

 About The Viscardi Center

 Founded by Dr. Henry Viscardi, Jr., who served as disability advisor to eight U.S. Presidents and became one of the world’s leading advocates, The Viscardi Center educates, employs, and empowers people with disabilities.
 It serves children, adolescents, and adults with a wide variety of disabilities, providing Pre-K through High School education (up to age 21), school-to-work youth transition services, vocational training, career counseling and employment placement, and assistive technology.
 On a national level, it advances inclusive business cultures through the National Business & Disability Council and connects aspiring entrepreneurs to self-employment success at the National Center for Disability Entrepreneurship.
 Its Project Accessible Oral Health initiative leads access to quality oral health care for the global disability community.